 - Angelo Pallotta, aged 17, who landed in America from Aquila, Italy, in 1907

-- Angelo Pallotta, aged 19, who emigrated to the United States from Padula, Italy, in 1910
+- Angelo Pallotta, aged 19, who immigrated to the United States from Padula, Italy, in 1910

-- Antonio Pallotta, aged 23, who emigrated to America from Apollosa, Italy, in 1910
+- Antonio Pallotta, aged 23, who immigrated to America from Apollosa, Italy, in 1910

-- Andrea Pallotta, aged 58, who emigrated to America from Guardisregio, Italy, in 1910
+- Andrea Pallotta, aged 58, who immigrated to America from Guardisregio, Italy, in 1910

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)